Are you wondering how to choose the best WordPress plugin for your website?

-Giving back to the WordPress Community and Plugin Authors
+Giving Back to the WordPress Community and Plugin Authors

 - Mention the plugin on your blog, Twitter or Facebook.

-What to do When a Plugin Doesn’t Work
+What to Do When a Plugin Doesn’t Work

-If a plugin gives an error or does not work, then the first thing you would want to do is find out if it is having a conflict with another plugin or WordPress theme.
+If a plugin creates an error or does not work, then the first thing you will want to do is find out if it is conflicting with another plugin or WordPress theme.

-However, most plugin authors care about their code and will try their best to answer support questions whenever they can.
-Checkout our guide on how to properly ask for WordPress support and get it.
+However, most plugin authors care about their code and will try their best to answer support questions whenever possible.
+You can check out our guide on how to properly ask for WordPress support and get it.

 We hope this guide helped you choose the best WordPress plugin.
 You may also want to see our expert pick of the essential WordPress plugins for every website and our guide on how to install a WordPress plugin.